-As we see the bottom has been reached for gas prices and there is now a steady increase, we should be wiser with respect to what we put in our tank.
+As of May, 2021, we see gas prices steadily increase, so we should be wiser with respect to what we put in our tank.
 There is a choice at the pumps of Regular (87 Octane), Mid-Range (89 Octane) and High-Test (91 Octane).
 Some stations even provide higher Octane blends.

 So, we get back to the question of whether you should be using high-test gas in your car or truck.
 (For the purpose of this article, I am excluding high-performance engines, even though for the most part, they will run quite well on regular gasoline).
 Your engine has a relatively high compression ratio and the manufacturer recommends using an octane level higher than the basic 87 (89 or 91).
 I place ‘recommends’ in italics because it doesn’t mean that you have to use it.
 Here’s why:

 In order for you to get a pre-ignition situation, the engine must be under load, i.e. there must be a high level of fuel-air mixture when the engine is running well below its maximum RPMs.
 Imagine a truck with a manual transmission towing a heavy load.
 If it has a high-compression engine, then it will likely ping when you try to accelerate.
 However, using the same truck with an automatic transmission the likelihood is that under the same conditions the engine will not ping.
 Why is this?
 Simple.
 With an automatic transmission, as soon as the engine starts to load, the transmission shifts into a lower gear, keeping the engine revs up and reducing the load on the engine.

 Most modern engines now have knock sensors so that if there is any pre-ignition detected, the timing will be automatically retarded to compensate.
 What this does is reduce power output and engine efficiency slightly, but only while the engine is being loaded.
 As soon as the load is reduced, the timing will revert to that set for optimal power and efficiency.